 This is narrative structure: after the history lesson, everything makes sense.
 Here’s a semi-weak one, but it still works:

 In The Mask, the history lesson should really be about Tyrell, the crime boss, and his plan.
-Instead, he learns some information from after the story starts, which makes a very weak reversal.
+Instead, he learns some information from after the story starts, which makes for a very weak reversal.
 The scene motivates Stanley to go stop the bad thing from happening, but it could have been stronger.
+A good coverage person should flag a weak reversal like this.
 Gremlins has one of the weakest ones I know:

 This is a history lesson, but it has nothing to do with the main conflict.
 It explains nothing, it just seemed to Spielberg and Dante like a good idea to stick an emotional history lesson in before the comeback.
 That’s called an illegitimate reversal.